kelleyma49/PSFzf/README.md

 Get-ChildItem . -Recurse | ? { $_.PSIsContainer } | Invoke-Fzf | Set-Location
 ```

+## Overriding Behavior
+PsFzf supports overriding behavior by setting these fzf environment variables:
+* `FZF_DEFAULT_COMMAND` - The command specified in this environment variable will override the default command when PSFZF detects that the current location is a file system provider.
+* `FZF_CTRL_T_COMMAND` - The command specified in this environment variable will be used when <kbd>CTRL+T</kbd> is pressed by the user.
+* `FZF_ALT_C_COMMAND` - The command specified in this environment variable will be used when <kbd>ALT+C</kbd> is pressed by the user.

 # Helper Functions
 In addition to its core function [Invoke-Fzf](docs/Invoke-Fzf.md), PSFzf includes a set of useful functions and aliases: